NYC to lift school mask rules, vaccine mandates for dining

 Adams, who took office earlier this year, has said the virus cannot control people’s lives and the city needs to get back to normal.
 The school mask mandate and Key2NYC vaccination rules were both imposed by his predecessor, Bill de Blasio.

-Adams praised the restrictions — and de Blasio — as having saved possibly thousands of lives, but he said it was time for New Yorkers to shed precautions and “celebrate.”

-The elimination of the school mask requirement is a remarkable turnaround from just a few months ago, when some parents and teachers were agitating for a return to remote learning as the omicron wave swept through schools.
+The elimination of the school mask requirement is a striking turnaround from just a few months ago, when some parents and teachers were agitating for a return to remote learning as the omicron wave swept through schools and attendance plummeted.

 More than 137,500 public school students and 40,300 teachers have gotten the virus since the start of the school year.